homeroom-live/homeroom/README.md

 - [ ] Helmet + SEO
 - [x] NextJS
 - [ ] Renamed Homeroom page to Explore - I feel like it better portrays its prupose.
+- [ ] Enforced Signup?
+- [ ] SEO Apollo pattern.
+Current idea is to add `seo` or something which would get Helmet data but would still require Signup once opened.

 ## stream